BT has announced that you will soon no longer be able to purchase new ISDN lines, and that these lines will eventually be switched off completely.

 This depends on two things.
 First, whether you’re running ISDN lines.
 If your phone system was installed more than three years ago and grants you the capability of taking multiple calls at a time, it’s probably using an ISDN line.

-If you’re not sure what you’re using, we can quickly tell you as part of our free telecoms audit.
+If you’re not sure what you’re using, we can quickly tell you as part of our free comms consultation.

 The effect also depends on how quickly you respond to the ISDN switch off.